naman14310/Interview_Prep/Subjects/CN/Misc and Design/Proxies.md

 <br>

 **Reasons to use a proxy server:**
-1. To achieve anonymity and protect our identity online.
+1. To achieve Anonymity and protect our identity online.
-2. Fetching static pages with low latency using Caching.
+2. Caching, results in low latency.
 3. Block a group of users from accessing certain sites.
 4. To avoid state or institutional browsing restrictions.